struct

 ys.proper_superset_of?(ys) # => false

-Returns the number of integers in this set.
+Returns the number of integers in this set (as an Int32).

 set = Pf::USet32[1, 2, 3]